arktrade/heroku-mono-repo/README.md

 1. Create an empty `.mono` file in the root folder of the repo.
 2. Create an environment variable `HMR_APP_DIR` in Heroku and set it to the path of the service to be deployed relative to the root folder of the repo.
+2. Create an environment variable `HMR_LOCAL_MODULES` in Heroku and provide with a space delimetered value of local do modules to be included in the deployment context.

 ## Usage